datoptron/datoptron-website/_pages/tools.md

                 <a href="{{ site.baseurl }}/withculture">
                   <h3>WITHCulture</h3>
                   <p>
-                    WITHCulture aims to systematise and spread knowledge about participatory projects in the field of cultural heritage and beyond.
+                    WITHCulture provides access to digital cultural heritage items from different repositories and  offers a number of added-value services for their creative reuse.
                   </p>
                 </a>
                 <a class="more" href="{{ site.baseurl }}/withculture">Learn More</a>